 - Whether it was a spouse or parent who passed away, and if so, whether that person had a surviving spouse but no children; a surviving spouse and children; or children but no surviving spouse.

 - Whether it was a child that passed away, and if so, whether it was a minor child or an adult child; and whether that person left surviving parents, a surviving spouse, or surviving children.

 - In the absence of a surviving parent or child, whether the person had surviving siblings, close relatives, or other interested parties.

-These nuanced considerations impact what claims can be brought, the processes required to bring them, and what losses may be recovered.
-Under Florida wrongful death law, the types of losses that can be compensated vary depending on the circumstances.
+There are many considerations that impact what claims can be brought, the processes required to bring them, and what losses may be recovered.
+Under Florida's wrongful death law, the types of losses that can be compensated vary depending on the circumstances.
 Examples of the types of losses that may be recoverable include: